Employers and Industry

-We're about open, ongoing, two-way conversations with our partners in industry.
-This ensures we’re keeping up with what's happening in 'the real world' and enables us to provide relevant, modern, and valuable products.
+We enjoy open, ongoing, two-way conversations with our partners in industry.
+This keeps us up to date with what's happening in the ‘real world' and ensures that we’re providing innovative and relevant education services.

-If you're in industry and you have ideas for new courses, or suggestions on how we can update our current ones to better align with the changes you're seeing in your workplace, please get in touch.
+If you have ideas for new courses, or suggestions on how we can update our existing courses to better align with the changes you're seeing in your industry, please contact us.

 Workplace Upskilling - Free Courses, Customised for your Business

-You choose the skills you want to focus on and we deliver the training at your workplace or here on campus.
+You decide which skills you want to develop, when, and where - we then deliver the training at your workplace or on campus.

 Popular options include:

-- Literacy and numeracy – computer skills, calculating and counting, workplace communication, understanding oral and written instructions, completing forms
+- Literacy and Numeracy – computer skills, calculating and counting, workplace communication, understanding oral and written instructions, and completing forms.

-- Language skills – English as a second language, te reo Māori for the workplace
+- Language Skills – English as a second language, or te reo Māori for the workplace.

-- Customer service skills – valuing and understanding customer needs and expectations, attitude, courtesy, first impressions, ethical behaviour, listening and speaking skills, verbal and non-verbal communication, knowing your products and services, handling complaints
+- Customer Service Skills – valuing and understanding customer needs and expectations, attitude, courtesy, first impressions, ethical behaviour, listening and speaking skills, verbal and non-verbal communication, knowing your products and services, and handling complaints.

-- Health and safety – understanding of and compliance with business health and safety requirements
+- Health and Safety – ensuring an understanding of, and compliance with, business health and safety requirements.